 These prizes are no longer accepting applications but may serve as a useful background for future funding opportunities.

 - Community Clean Energy Coalition Prize: $1.5 million in prizes to help community coalitions—made up of nonprofits, city governments, school systems, and other community organizations—come together to develop a strategy to address a local clean energy opportunity or inequity.
-Phase 1 winners will likely be announced in January and will compete in Phase 2 until April 4.
+Learn more about the Phase One winners in CEBN’s feature post.

 - Lighting Prize (L-Prize): This $12.2 million competition will advance LED lighting and advanced lighting system development.
 The intent to submit for the Prototype Phase is due January 13, with applications due May 1.